Gollum teaches us some very essential lessons.

 Smeagol was overtaken or invaded by the evil eyes of Sauron forcing him to be obsessively fanatic about the Ring, his only possession.
 It drove him crazy enough to go to any length to protect or get back his Ring.
 Strangely, there was also many glimpses of kindness and caring nature seen within him through his journey till the end.
 The castle and the prison walls were both at play, however not strong enough to protect himself and others from his evil desires.

-In life, we sometimes unknowingly mistake wrong “Precious” as the purpose of our lives.
+In life, we sometimes unknowingly mistake wrong “Precious” as the purpose of our lives, harming ourselves and others.

-Let’s try this simple exercise: Downloadable file available here [Back to Basics l My Precious].
+Let’s try this simple exercise: Downloadable file available here [Back to Basics l My Precious I Self-Help].

 Castle walls to protect ourselves

 > Search for three characteristics that you want your castle to reflect your personality.
 Think of the qualities you admire most in others.
 Qualities that you prefer others speaking behind your back.

 The following will help you understand if you have cracks in your castle walls.
 They provide subtle signs that your castle walls need some immediate attention to stop the invasion:

 - Do you feel compelled to laugh when others are laughing?

 - Do you feel you need to do things for appearance or to fit in?

 Prison walls to protect others